1980 United States Senate election in Georgia

 The 1980 United States Senate election in Georgia was held on November 4, 1980.
 Incumbent Democratic U.S. Senator and former Governor of Georgia Herman Talmadge ran for reelection to a fifth term, but lost narrowly to Mack Mattingly, Chairman of the Georgia Republican Party.

-Mattingly became the first ever Republican popularly elected to the Senate in Georgia, as well as the first Republican Senator from the state since Reconstruction.
+Mattingly benefited considerably from Talmadge's ethical and legal problems, as well as from the unpopularity of incumbent president, and former Georgia governor, Democrat Jimmy Carter.
+Mattingly became the first Republican Senator from the state since Reconstruction in 1873.
+This marked the first time that a Republican served a full term in the state's history.
 This race was part of a landslide national election for Republicans that would come to be known as the Reagan Revolution.